NeuPhysics/neutrino/docs/pictures/flavor-isospin.rst

 .. figure:: assets/flavor-isospin/oscillation-isospin-graph-msw-change.png
    :align: center

-   Neutrino oscillations for very small matter density (a) and very large matter density (b). :download:`Geogebra file  <assets/flavor-isospin/oscillation-isospin-graph-msw-change.ggb>`.
+   Neutrino oscillations for (a) very small matter density and (b) very large matter density. :download:`Geogebra file  <assets/flavor-isospin/oscillation-isospin-graph-msw-change.ggb>`.

 Now imagine a slow adiabatic process from :numref:`oscillation-isospin-graph-msw-change` (a) to (b).
 At first, the oscillation is almost around vacuum Hamiltonian vector.
 As matter becomes dense, the matter Hamiltonian vector becomes dominating, which flips the oscillation axis.
 Somewhere in between, we would have a Hamiltonian vector which points horizontally, almost like :numref:`pi-over-four-mixing-angle-isospin-graph`.
 This is where the MSW resonance (maximium flavor conversion) happens.